yarmol/Scheduler/README.md

 related technologies like: HTML, JSP, Servlet, Spring MVC, Spring Secure(for Spring MVC only), JPA, Hibernate, SQL, Maven, Git and JUnit.
-Not to consider this project like finished, not all functionality is developed and application has some bugs for now.
-I will be grateful to get any warnings, criticism or advices about this educational application on my email yvalera85@gmail.com
+Not to consider this project like finished, not all functionality is developed and application has some [bugs](https://github.com/yvalera/Scheduler/issues) for now.
+I will be grateful to get any warnings, criticism or advices about this educational application on my email yvalera85@gmail.com or on project's [bug tracker](https://github.com/yvalera/Scheduler/issues).

 The application requires servlet container (tested on Tomcat 8.0) and relation database to launch.
 Now it configured to work with MySql at